plexofdeath95/ChatVRM/README.md

 - [https://koemotion.rinna.co.jp/](https://koemotion.rinna.co.jp/)

 ## Credits
-The 3D room model used in this project is provided by [Spark Games](https://spark-games.co.uk/) under the Creative Commons Attribution (CC-BY) license.
+The 3D room model used in this project is provided by [Spark Games](https://spark-games.co.uk/) under the Creative Commons Attribution (CC-BY) license